 Figure 6-2: Smart Contract Self-Destruct.
 Note that, Self-Destruct instruction shall be sent explicitly and externally

-Internal Timer
+Internal Timer(I think it should be removed, ask in meeting and then remove it)

 Smart contracts must have an internal timer, which shall starts ticking on condition (typically that would be the first deployment of the contract).
 This internal timer facilitates the successful deactivation/destruction of the smart contract based on self-destruct or internal termination clauses herewith described.
+Relation between node sync and internal timer?
+Transferable replication.
+Get the details on clock sync in terms of nodes, for example some nodes are not syncd what will happen?

 Secure Access Control Mechanisms

 Smart contracts should be accessible by the owner(s) of the contract or any other party authorised/delegated by the governance.
 A stringent access control mechanism should be implemented to enforce the same.

-For example, n some cases, the owner of the contract or governance may temporarily use delegates to assign rights of a contract.
+For example, in some cases, the owner of the contract or governance may temporarily use delegates to assign rights of a contract.
 If the delegation is changed, a delegate will have most of the rights as the owner but not all.
 More specifically, a delegate may not be allowed to further delegate the smart contract rights to another party.
 Such delegation rights will stay exclusive to the owner and the governance of the PDL.
 However, an owner may allow the further delegation to the delegates with discretion in some situations.

 It is possible that, some of the delegates further delegates the access rights without authorization.
 To handle this, the device authentication should be implemented.
 That is to say, the access keys assigned to the delegate shall also check for the device identification.
 If a different device is identified than the authorized one than the access of the delegate shall be blocked, and warning should be issued.